Release Policy

 • Rule type: FAILURE

-• Failure message: Name %q not in allowed list: %v
+• FAILURE message: Name %q not in allowed list: %v

 • Code: github_certificate.gh_workflow_name